khenjy-cave/supply-demand/supply/capability_inventory.md

 - Scale horizontally across apps that share logic but differ in structure

 > It’s not a backend—it’s a logic orchestrator.

+# Capability Inventory

+What can the Omnitags CMS do?

+- Dynamic table mapping through aliases and field declarations.
+- Automatic controller/view creation through template routing.
+- Integration-ready APIs for frontend consumption.
+- Page builder logic using metadata for layout/content modularity.

+> The CMS is not a tool—it’s a set of composable capabilities.